aditya-paliwal/AIND-Term_1-Project_2-Isolation/README.md

 ## Game Visualization

 The `isoviz` folder contains a modified version of chessboard.js that can animate games played on a 7x7 board.
-In order to use the board, we must run a local webserver by running `python -m http.server 8000` from our project directory (you can replace 8000 with another port number if that one is unavailable), then open your browser to `http://localhost:8000` and navigate to the `/isoviz/display.html` page.
+In order to use the board, we must run a local webserver by running `python -m http.server 8000` from our project directory (you can replace 8000 with another port number if that one is unavailable), then open the browser to `http://localhost:8000` and navigate to the `/isoviz/display.html` page.
 Enter the move history of an isolation match (i.e., the array returned by the Board.play() method) into the text area and run the match.
 Refresh the page to run a different game.
 (Feel free to submit pull requests with improvements to isoviz.)